Azure/azure-api-style-guide/docs/azure-ruleset.md

 Service-defined path segments should be restricted to 0-9 A-Z a-z - . _ ~, with : allowed only as described below to designate an action operation.

+### az-path-parameter-schema

+Path parameters should be defined as `type: string` with a `maxLength` and a `pattern` that restricts the characters that can be be used in the parameter value.

 ### az-post-201-response

 Using post for a create operation is discouraged.
 Use put or patch instead.